-With companies grappling with the challenges resulting from increasing fast-data and big-data workloads, demand for the GridGain in-memory computing platform is growing dramatically.
-This comprehensive platform contains a complete feature set that surpasses the capabilities of in-memory database point solutions, making it well suited for OLAP, OLTP and HTAP use cases.
+With companies grappling with the challenges resulting from increasing fast data and big data workloads, demand for the GridGain in-memory computing platform is growing dramatically.
+This comprehensive platform contains a complete feature set that surpasses the capabilities of in-memory database or in-memory data grid point solutions, and it is well suited for OLAP, OLTP and HTAP use cases.

-As a complete in-memory computing platform, GridGain helps users consolidate onto a single high performance and highly scalable big-data solution for transactions and analytics, resulting in lowered TCO.
+GridGain allows users to consolidate on a single high performance and highly scalable solution for transactions and analytics, resulting in a lower TCO versus running separate transactional and analytical architectures.
 Advanced SQL functionality and API-based support for common programming languages enable rapid deployment.
-This, coupled with the rapidly decreasing cost of memory, boosts ROI for in-memory computing initiatives, enabling businesses to build less expensive systems that perform thousands of times better.
+This, coupled with the rapidly decreasing cost of memory, boosts ROI for inmemory computing initiatives, enabling businesses to build less expensive systems that perform thousands of times better.

-Clients enjoy the following:
+Users enjoy the following: